meross Mini Smart Plug with Energy Monitor…

 The biggest mistake is buying one plug-level monitor and expecting it to cover a whole house.
 The second biggest is installing a whole-home meter yourself and trusting the data with a reversed CT.
 Get the right tier for your house and pay an electrician for the switchboard work.

 Pair this with our best portable power stations guide for blackout backup, browse the full energy monitors category for every model we've vetted, or our hardware security keys guide if you're already locking down the smart home and want to harden the accounts that run it.
+Protecting the home itself as well?
+Our no-subscription security camera systems guide covers the local-storage PoE kits we'd actually wire in.

 Need help fitting a switchboard monitor?